 Joining an MLM is a business decision.
 Your time, money and energy are at risk.
 You cannot afford to let emotions influence you.

 As much as humanly possible, you must determine up front how much the opportunity will cost you and how much you can expect to earn.
 And, you must have a plan.

 Most people join an MLM because they want to make money.
 Unfortunately, most discover too late that the opportunity costs them more than they earn.

-Two things you must know before you join an MLM;
+Three things you must know before you join an MLM;